SiTaggart/PortfolioSite/src/posts/2019-01-11-im-super-good-at-css-and-i-dont-recommend-the-cascade-dont-@-me/index.md

 So, I ask of you this.
 The next time you’re in a twitter sub-tweeting war about the virtues of how good CSS is, and there’s absolutely nothing wrong with it, and everyone else is at fault for not “learning CSS” properly, maybe pause for a second.
 Cast your mind back to all those things we advocate for as being best practices for authoring “good” and “maintainable” CSS, and consider that these best practices are designed specifically to mitigate some of the ways in which CSS is designed to work.

-Maybe there are some flaws in the old beast after all, and maybe these new fandangled tools are just a new iteration of those things we call methodologies, that were created over all these years of CSS mastery.
+Maybe there are some flaws in the old beast after all, and maybe these new fandangled tools, like CSS-in-JS, are just a new iteration of those things we call methodologies that were created over all these years of CSS mastery.
+They’re probably not perfect either, but maybe, just maybe, iteration isn’t so bad after all…

 🤔